D-Arijit57/BuildEdge/README.md

 *Future Enhancements:*

-We have plans to add more exciting features and improvements to the BuildEdge website in the future.
-Some of the enhancements we are considering include:
+I have plans to add more exciting features and improvements to the BuildEdge website in the future.
+Some of the enhancements I'm considering include:

 1.User Reviews and Ratings: Allow users to leave reviews and ratings for the listed properties and decoration items, enabling potential buyers to make informed decisions.
 Advanced Search Filters: Enhance the search functionality by adding additional filters such as property type, amenities, and more, to provide users with more refined search results.